 As we would expect, the error is more significant, but only near 45 and 135 degree edge features.

 Multiple Backend Support

-The dtcwt library currently provides three backends for computing the wavelet transform: a NumPy based implementation, an OpenCL implementation which uses the PyOpenCL bindings for Python, and a Tensorflow implementation which uses the Tensorflow bindings for Python.
+The dtcwt library currently provides two backends for computing the wavelet transform: a NumPy based implementation and an OpenCL implementation which uses the PyOpenCL bindings for Python.